HenrikSamuelsson/2022-Reading-List/README.md

-# 2022 Reading List
+# Book Reading List 2022

- Listing and rewievs of books read in 2022.
+Listing and reviews of books read in 2022.